 The Plan shall include indicators provided by the Vermont Agency of Education, as well as including those identified in 16 V.S.A. § 165(a) and additional indicators determined locally, including but not limited to indicators reported pursuant to Section 2124 of this rule.
 These indicators will identify student performance data obtained from state and local assessments and other information related to student performance whick may include, but is not limited to, dropout and retention rates, attendance, course enrollment patterns and graduation rates.
 Indicators may also include data on school practices and leadership.
-The Plan shall report student level indicators aggregated for the SU/SD and disaggregated according to school and student subgroups as identified by Section 2124 of this rule.
-In no case shall a SU/SD reveal personally identifiable information about an individual student or violate the State's minimum group size for reporting.
+The Plan shall report include student level indicators aggregated for the SU/SD-supervisory union or supervisory district and disaggregated according to school and student subgroups as identified by Section 2124 of this rule.
+In no case shall the a SU/SD reveal personally identifiable information about of an individual student be revealed or violate the State's minimum group size for reporting be violated.